-The JuniorTukkie Grade 11 Empowerment Week that was held from 27 June to 4 July 2015, is an initiative of the Department of Enrolment and Student Administration of the University of Pretoria (UP).
+The JuniorTukkie Grade 11 Empowerment Week will be held from 1 to 7 July 2017.
+This programme an initiative of the Department of Enrolment and Student Administration of the University of Pretoria (UP).
 This week is supported by Investec.
 Learners who meet the following required criteria may apply for attendance to the Empowerment Week.

 - belong to an equity group;

 - qualify for university entrance;

 - prefer the University of Pretoria as their first study choice institution; and

 - have obtained at least a C symbol (60% or an APS of 5) for Mathematics, Physical Science as well as English in their final Grade 10 examination.

 The Empowerment Week’s programme includes the following: